cristianfalcone/ajo/readme.md

   }
 }
 ```
-> In `handleRestart`, `this.return()` is first called to reset the generator function.
+> In `handleRestart`, `this.$return()` is first called to reset the generator function.
 This effectively ends the current execution of the component's generator function and prepares it to start from the beginning.
-Immediately after, `this.refresh()` is called to trigger a re-render of the component.
+Immediately after, `this.$next()` is called to trigger a re-render of the component.
 This ensures that after the state is reset, the component's UI is also updated to reflect its initial state.

 ## Server-Side Rendering (SSR)